neubot/neubot/doc/FAQ.rst

 the behavior of your Provider.

-If you are interested, don't hesitate to install it, because the success of this research effort depends heavily on how much people installs the Neubot.
+If you are interested, don't hesitate to install it, because the success of this research effort depends heavily on how many people install the Neubot.

 1.7.
 What tests are implemented by the latest version?